You invested time, money, and other resources to set up a website for your business.

 One of the best tools for answering these questions and tracking the effectiveness of your website is Google Analytics.

-Google Analytics is a free tool that provides insight into website traffic, visitor demographics, and other activity that takes place on your site.
+Google Analytics is a free tool that provides valuable website insights into website traffic, visitor demographics, and other activity that takes place on your site.

 Before you get started